npge/npge/README.md

     for linear),
     and arbitrary description (not used by the program).

+Annotations in the following formats are parsed by the program: GenBank, EMBL.

 String `CP003175 BRUCA chr2 c` corresponds to EMBL entry `CP003175` which is represented by short genome name `BRUCA`, chromosome name `chr2` and is circular.